Keylogger

 This device can be plugged into the keyboard’s USB or PS/2 port, or embedded inside the keyboard itself.

-As you type, the hardware keylogger intercepts the electrical signals from the keyboard before they reach the computer, recording each keystroke and storing the data in its internal memory.
+As you type, the hardware keylogger intercepts the electrical signals from the keyboard before they reach the computer.
+They record each keystroke and store the data in its internal memory.

-The attacker then needs to physically retrieve the hardware keylogger to access the stored data, though some hardware based keyloggers can transmit the data wirelessly as well.
+The attacker then needs to physically retrieve the hardware keylogger to access the stored data.
+Some hardware based keyloggers can transmit the data wirelessly as well.

 How to detect a keylogger

-1. Antivirus and Anti-Malware Scans: Regularly run scans with reputable antivirus and anti-malware software to detect and remove keyloggers.
-Ensure your software is always up to date.
+1. Antivirus and Anti-Malware Scans: Regularly run scans with a reputable up-to-date antivirus and anti-malware scanner to detect and remove keyloggers.

 2. Task Manager/Activity Monitor: Check the Task Manager (Windows) or Activity Monitor (Mac) for unfamiliar processes running in the background.
-If you notice any suspicious processes, research them to determine if they might be malicious.
+If you notice any suspicious processes, research them to determine if they’re malicious.

 3. Software Audits: Regularly review the installed programs on your computer.
 Uninstall any software that you don’t recognize or didn’t intentionally install.

-4. Network Monitoring: Use network monitoring tools to check for unusual outgoing traffic, which may indicate that a keylogger is sending data to a remote server.
+4. Network Monitoring: Use network monitoring tools to check for unusual outgoing traffic.
+This may be a sign that a keylogger is sending data to a remote server.

 5. Anti-Keylogger Software: Consider installing dedicated anti-keylogger software that can detect and block keyloggers specifically.